pplam/hangman_player/README.md

 ~~~
 cd hangman_player
 bundle install
-ruby src/playaround.rb
+cd bin
+./playaround.rb
 ~~~
-see the outputs
+Staring at the outputs
+...

-a long long time...
+Dazing a long long time

-finish!
+...
+Wake up to check the score